 While the following cleaning suggestions have been helpful to me in washing my family’s down jackets, always refer to your jacket’s washing and drying instructions for specific details.

 If your jacket has any visible stains, consider treating them prior to washing for an extra cleaning boost.
-A plant-based stain remover can work wonders.
+A plant-based stain remover (Link opens in new windows.) can work wonders.
 Or try a simple combination of 1 part dish soap mixed with 2 parts hydrogen peroxide, which does an amazing job fighting all types of stains, from food smears to dirt spots.
 Allow the treatment to sit on the stain for a minimum of one hour before washing.

 Prior to Washing